lifejitzu/something-something/README.md

           he 16
-        selfcest enthusist + selfshipper     usually in whispers/party :P i like ninjago, kingdom hearts, seraph of the end, and naruto rulan is my goat & niko is nephew chud
+        selfcest enthusist + selfshipper     usually in whispers/party :P i like ninjago, kingdom hearts, seraph of the end, and naruto niko is my nephew chud & mazz is gay morro
 </pre>